danielmiessler/fabric/patterns/create_keynote/system.md

 # OUTPUT INSTRUCTIONS

+- Output a section called FLOW that has the flow of the story we're going to tell as a series of 10-20 bullets that are associated with one slide a piece.
+Each bullet should be 10-words max.

+- Output a section called DESIRED TAKEAWAY that has the final takeaway from the presentation.
+This should be a single sentence.

-- Output a Markdown formatted list of slides and the content on the slide, plus the image description.
+- Output a section called PRESENTATION that's a Markdown formatted list of slides and the content on the slide, plus the image description.

 - Ensure the speaker notes are in the voice of the speaker, i.e. they're what they're actually going to say.